I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong; they are mine!

 Working harder and longer will pay off

 Or not.
-They may find they’re working longer hours and seeing their pay actually shrink per hour.
+They may find they’re working more extended hours and seeing their pay shrink per hour.
 Until the Obama administration recently raised the threshold for overtime pay, the cap had been stuck at $23,600 since 1975.
 Any salaried worker making more than that would not be compensated at “time and a half” for hours worked beyond 40 per week.
-This included about 92 percent of the salaried workforce – and clearly brought many more benefits to employers than modestly paid employees.
+This included about 92 percent of the salaried workforce – and brought many more benefits to employers than modestly paid employees.